megurte/ContentManagementSystem/README.md

 Define new entities that represent your data structure, such as characters, items, or dialogs.
 Each entity is a data model that can be edited via the provided editor UI.

 To initialize CMS and load all entities use `CMS.Init()` command when game launches before any interaction with CMS.
+Or use `CMSHelpers.ReloadCMS()` to complitely realod data in CMS.

 CMS provides you:
 * **CMSEntity** - base class for defining game entities in code